 Skip advert

 Lexus RZ verdict

-The Lexus RZ is a crucial new model for the Japanese manufacturer and while it’ll undoubtedly sell in significant numbers, we feel it almost seldom brings anything new or interesting to an already-competitive segment.
+The Lexus RZ is a crucial model for the Japanese manufacturer, but we feel it struggles to bring anything new or interesting to this competitive market segment.
 The RZ’s cabin feels well built, if not luxurious, and a supremely comfortable ride makes it perfect for pottering around town or doing the school run.
-However, it’s difficult to escape the fact the mechanically-similar Toyota bZ4X starts from almost £20,000 less, despite offering a longer range than its premium sibling.
-We only hope the promise of a more engaging drive brought about by Lexus’ new yoke-controlled steering system will soon inject some personality into the otherwise derivative-feeling RZ.
+However, it’s difficult to escape the fact the mechanically-similar Toyota bZ4X is cheaper, despite offering a longer range than its premium sibling.

 Range details, specs and alternatives

-Lexus has long been a purveyor of electrification; since the original RX 400h debuted in 2005 as the brand’s first hybrid car, almost every new Lexus model has been offered with some kind of electrified powertrain.
-With this in mind, you may be surprised that it’s taken this long for the Japanese luxury manufacturer to come out with its first ground-up electric car: the Lexus RZ.
+Lexus has long been a purveyor of electrification.
+Since the original RX 400h debuted in 2005 as the brand’s first hybrid car, almost every new Lexus model has been offered with some kind of electrified powertrain.
+With this in mind, you may be surprised that it took so long for the Japanese luxury car manufacturer to come out with its first purpose-built electric car: the Lexus RZ, but the premium electric SUV did eventually arrive in 2022.

 Advertisement - Article continues below

 The Lexus RZ shares its e-TNGA platform underpinnings with the more mainstream Toyota bZ4X, as well as the more rugged Subaru Solterra.
-Like those cars, the RZ is a practical family SUV (what new car these days isn’t?) that’s intended to rival other premium offerings on the market such as the BMW iX3, Mercedes EQC and the forthcoming Audi Q6 e-tron.
-Lexus will also hope the RZ will be able to tempt buyers away from the likes of the Tesla Model Y, Nissan Ariya and Volkswagen ID.4.
+The RZ is primarily intended to rival other premium offerings such as the BMW iX3, Audi Q6 e-tron and Porsche Macan Electric.
+Lexus is also attempting to lure buyers away from more mainstream options like the Tesla Model Y, Nissan Ariya and Volkswagen ID.4.

+Skip advert